Words or Rules of the Department of Philosophy at the University of Walamaloo

 Google Images.

 Yancey, Philip, quoting Robert Webber, The Bible Jesus Read, 1998.
-(My gratitude goes to a loyal reader for sending in this quote.
+(My gratitude goes to a loyal reader for sending me this quote.
 Thanks for contributing.)